 Beth, Leadership Development Coordinator

-The initial phase of this work is focussed on designing the role.
-We are guided by the sector to gain a greater understanding of the workforce's development needs.
-This includes:
+The initial phase of this work was focussed on designing the role.
+We were guided by the sector to gain a greater understanding of the workforce's development needs.
+This included:

 Reviewing the information collected in our scoping to develop a suite of tools and resources to support co-design in action

 Creating a resource hub on our website with resources to support co-design work

 Developing education and training based on the identified needs of the workforce.

 Providing secondary consultations to services in relation to co-design and co-production.